iotaledger/identity.rs/README.md

   Ok(())
 }
 ```
-Example output
+*Example output*
 ```rust
 DID Document Transaction > https://explorer.iota.org/mainnet/transaction/YARETIQBJLER9BC9U9MOAXEBWVIHXYRMJAYFQSJDCPQXXWSEKQOFKGFMXYCNXPLTRAYQZTCLJJRXZ9999
 ```
-The output link points towards the DID Document transaction through the IOTA Tangle Explorer, see [here](https://explorer.iota.org/mainnet/transaction/YARETIQBJLER9BC9U9MOAXEBWVIHXYRMJAYFQSJDCPQXXWSEKQOFKGFMXYCNXPLTRAYQZTCLJJRXZ9999).
+The output link points towards the DID Document transaction, viewable through the IOTA Tangle Explorer, see [here](https://explorer.iota.org/mainnet/transaction/YARETIQBJLER9BC9U9MOAXEBWVIHXYRMJAYFQSJDCPQXXWSEKQOFKGFMXYCNXPLTRAYQZTCLJJRXZ9999).
+You can see the full DID Document as transaction payload.

 ## Roadmap and Milestones

-For detailed development progress, see also the identity development [canban board](https://github.com/iotaledger/identity.rs/projects/3).
+For detailed development progress, see also the IOTA Identity development [canban board](https://github.com/iotaledger/identity.rs/projects/3).

 IOTA Identity is in heavy development, and will naturally change as it matures and people use it.
-The chart below isn't meant to be exhaustive, but rather helps give an idea for some of the areas of development and their relative completion:
+The chart below isn't meant to be exhaustive, but rather helps to give an idea for some of the areas of development and their relative completion:

 #### Basic Framework